dannycoates/zkjs/readme.md

 __Arguments__

 * path - the path to create
-* callback(err) - returns an Error if the path wasn't created
+* callback(err) - returns an errno if the path wasn't created

 ### zk.set(path, data, version, callback)